christopher-wild/FAIR4RS-Packaging/episodes/releasing.md

 - GitHub tags provide a way to manage specific software versions via releases, enabling developers to easily reference and distribute stable versions of their software for their users.

-- Publish your package on PyPI for the wider Python community, allowing your users to simply install your software using `pip install`.
+- You can easily publish your package on PyPI for the wider Python community, allowing your users to simply install your software using `pip install`.

 - The University of Sheffield's ORDA repository is another valuable platform to upload your software, further enabling software reproducibility, transparency, and research impact for all project collaborators involved.